cortex1020/RaceBox-DataAnalytics/README.md

 ## License

-This project is licensed under the MIT License.
+Copyright (c) 2026 Sanaullah Turab.
+All rights reserved.

-Copyright (c) 2026 Sanaullah Turab
+This project is proprietary and confidential.
+Unauthorized copying, distribution, modification, or commercial use is strictly prohibited.

-See `LICENSE` for full text.
+See `LICENSE` for full terms.